vivignutz/second-portfolio-project/README.md

 ### [](https://github.com/vivignutz/second-portfolio-project/blob/main/README.md#acknowledgements)Acknowledgements

--   A huge thank to my mentor at Code Institute for helpful feedbacks and specially to the tutor "Ed", who teched me some logic to soarting the cards.
+-   A huge thank to my mentor at Code Institute for helpful feedbacks and specially to the tutor "Ed", who teached me some logic to soarting the cards.